A probabilistic approach to drift estimation from stochastic data: The technique

 \section{The technique}

 Our technique makes multiple and different uses of kernels and kernel integral methods.
-A \emph{kernel} on a space $\calX$ is a bivariate function $k : \calX \times \calX \to \real$, which is supposed to be a measure of similarity between points on $\calX$.
-Bivariate functions such as distance and inner-products are examples of kernels.
-Kernel based methods offer a non-parametric approach to learning, and have been used with success in many diverse fields such as spectral analysis \cite{DasGiannakis_delay_2019, DasGiannakis_RKHS_2018}, discovery of spatial patterns \citep[e.g.][]{GiannakisDas_tracers_2019, DasDimitEnik2020}, and the discovery of periodic and chaotic components of various real world systems \citep[e.g.][]{DasMustAgar2023_qpd, DasEtAl2023traffic}, and even abstract operator valued measures \cite{DGJ_compactV_2018}.
-We shall use the widely used \emph{Gaussian} kernels, defined as
+A \emph{kernel} on a space $\calZ$ is a bivariate function $k : \calZ \times \calZ \to \real$, and is interpreted to be a measure of similarity between points on $\calZ$.
+Kernel based methods offer a non-parametric approach to learning, and have been used with success in many diverse fields such as spectral analysis \cite{DasGiannakis_delay_2019, DasGiannakis_RKHS_2018}, discovery of periodic and chaotic components of various real world systems \cite[e.g.]{DasMustAgar2023_qpd, DasEtAl2023traffic}, and even abstract operator valued measures \cite{DGJ_compactV_2018}.
+The kernels we used are based on \emph{Gaussian} kernels, defined as